iBLISSLabs/Server-Side-Request-Forgery-SSRF-on-EXMAGE---WordPress-Image-Links/README.md

 # Description

-The EXMAGE plugin - WordPress Image Links version 1.0.3 does not have protections against SSRF, so it is possible to forge requests to internal services, enumerate services that are not directly exposed and find out what the local IP address of the server in this case
+The EXMAGE plugin - WordPress Image Links version 1.0.3 does not have protections against SSRF, so it is possible to forge requests to internal services, enumerate services that are not directly exposed.

 ![1](https://user-images.githubusercontent.com/70114276/159179186-ae0cb72c-b725-4ac0-a5a0-ba3fc4103856.png)